liquidfiles/liquidfiles_unix/README.md

 * `$PATH_X`  (user_defined_path).

 ### Installing shared
-Shared build will need to be performed on each system you wish to run Liquidfiles command line utility from.
+Shared build will need to be performed on each system you wish to run LiquidFiles command line utility from.
 The following instructions assume you will use default installation paths.

 #### Installing dependencies